Doe Boy (rapper)

-Isam Mostafa (born Cotrell J. Dennard, March 25, 1994), better known by his stage name Doe Boy, is an American rapper best known for his single "100 Shooters" with fellow rapper and label-mate Future.
+Isam Mostafa (born Cotrell J. Dennard; March 25, 1994), better known by his stage name Doe Boy, is an American rapper.
+He is best known for his 2019 single "100 Shooters" (with Future featuring Meek Mill), which peaked atop the Bubbling Under Hot 100 chart.

 Early life

 Isam Mostafa was born Cotrell J. Dennard on March 25, 1994, in Cleveland, Ohio.

 Career

 Doe Boy gained popularity after he released the track "Mini Vans" in October 2018.
 However, he wouldn't receive wide exposure until he released his single "Walk Down" in April 2019, which went viral after a video surfaced of NBA star LeBron James rapping to the song.
 This helped Doe Boy earn a remix of the track with YG.

 In July 2019, Doe Boy released the single "100 Shooters" with Future, which had a feature from Meek Mill.
 Doe Boy was also featured on Young Thug's August 2019 track "I'm Scared" with 21 Savage.

 In May 2020, Doe Boy released the single "Split It" with Moneybagg Yo.

 In September 2022, Doe Boy was featured on Roddy Ricch's single "Ghetto Superstar" alongside G Herbo.

+Doe Boy released Beezy, a 16 track album, in 2023.
+The project included a host of features and peaked at number four on the U.S. Heatseekers Charts.